kaepr/chain-reaction-frontend/README.md

 ## About
 Chain reaction is a multiplayer game, in which players are assigned colors and take turns placing cells on the board.
 As soon as a cell reaches its limit, the cell explodes and spreads into the adjacent cells, changing the cell's color.
 As soon as the whole board is covered in a single color, the respective player wins.

-The project uses React for the frontend framework and jest for testing.
+The project uses React for the frontend framework.
 Used react query for handling server side queries, and jotai for local state management.

 ## Project Setup
 1. Clone the frontend repository